dhemery/cwd.dhemery.com/site/posts/2003-09-risk_and_commitment.md

 ---
-category:  Leading
+title: Risk and Commitment
 date: 2003/09/11 16:30:00
 tags:
 - collaborating
-title: Risk and Commitment
-comments: true
-published: true
-layout: post
+- leading

 ---

 <p> The SEPG Conference in Boston in 1995 had a bookstore.
 One of the books I browsed offered an idea about risk — something like, <strong> "Risk comes from commitment." </strong>